cj1128/handmade-hero/README.md

 - Add MoveUp, MoveDown, MoveLeft, MoveRight buttons
 - Handle XInput dead zone
 - Check whether union in game_controller_input is aligned

+### Day 18: Enforcing a Video Frame Rate

+- We need to find a way to reliably retrieve monitor refresh rate?
+- We define `GameUpdateHz` based on `MonitorRefreshHz`
+- Use `Sleep` to wait for the remaining time
+- Use `timeBeginPeriod` to modify scheduler granularity